Navigating the complexity of small-scale fishery interventions: An intersection of agent-based modeling and participatory empirical research

 Emilie Lindkvist, Elizabeth Drury O’Neill, Tim Daw, and Maja Schlüter from Stockholm Resilience Centre together with Rosemarie Mwaipopo from University of Dar es Salaam, Tanzania and Andrew Wamukota from Pwani University, Kenya.

-Dr. Lorna Slade founder of the Mwambao Coastal Community Network (NGO-www.mwambao.or.tz/).
-Dr. Alasdair Harris founded the NGO Blue Ventures blueventures.org in 2003.
+Planned collaborations; Dr. Lorna Slade founder of the Mwambao Coastal Community Network.
+Dr. Alasdair Harris founded the Blue Ventures in 2003.
 Dr. Sara Fröcklin at the Swedish Society for Nature Conservation (Naturskyddsföreningen).
 Dr. Adaoma Wosu with the Our Seas Our Life (OSOL) project.

 Funders: Swedish Research Council, SIDA, FORTE, and FORMAS.